dartmouth-cs98/17f-plan-it/misc/End of Term Summary.md

 Some common responses that we got:

-* Endless scroll for on-boarding was confusing
+* Endless scroll for on-boarding was confusing.
-* The "start trip" button for onboarding was too small and not immediately noticeable
+* The "start trip" button for onboarding was too small and not immediately noticeable.
 * The process of first clicking on a blank space and then clicking on "add" to add a new card was confusing.
 This will be alleviated by implementing drag-and-drop.
 * Adding custom cards would be nice.
 * Seeing the location of the card on the map when you click on it.